glf30/2d-express-router/assignment/readme.md

 - Create a **./routes/musiciansRouter** file
 - Create a **./routes/actorsRouter** file
 - Use command `npm init -y` to initialize a Node project
-- Use command `npm install express morgan uuid` so our necessary modules are ready to use
+- Use command `npm install express morgan uuid lodash` so our necessary modules are ready to use

 - - In **index.js**